bernie-skipole/indipyclient/docs/source/usage/concept.rst

 Each vector has a state attribute, set to a string, one of "Idle", "Ok", "Busy" or "Alert".

-When a vector send method is called, it's appropriate state is automatically set to "Busy", and when a 'set' packet is received, it will update the ipyclient values and also provide confirmation of the changed state by setting it to "Ok".
+When a send method is called, the vector's state is automatically set to "Busy", and when a 'set' packet is received, it will update the ipyclient values and also provide confirmation of the changed state by setting it to "Ok".

 Timeouts
 --------